 BetterPoints is the customer brand used by BetterPoints Ltd., a private limited company with a Community Interest Company (C.I.C.) subsidiary.
-Our vision is to create local self-supporting programmes that deliver sustainability, carbon reduction, improved resident self-health and social care, as well as community cohesion.
+Our vision is to create local self-supporting challenges that deliver sustainability, carbon reduction, improved resident self-health and social care, as well as community cohesion.
 We do this by working with Local Authorities, Public Transport Organisations, and major sustainability, academic and social non-profit organisations.
-BetterPoints are funded through partner programme contracts, grants, donations and sponsorship.
+BetterPoints are funded through partner challenge contracts, grants, donations and sponsorship.

 Why do people in different areas have different rewards?

 We run challenges in different areas to motivate participation in certain activities, e.g. rewarding residents of a council borough for visiting parks, paid for by public bodies such as councils, or non-profit organisations that want to see people change.
 You can see what you are able to earn for different activities by going to 'challenges'.
 If you are outside of our focused areas, we do have national challenges that anyone is able to take part in.

 Why do you track location data?

 We track location using GPS (Global Positioning System) to work out an accurate distance travelled for an activity such as walking or cycling.
 We do not share your personal location with anyone else, including partners, and your location data is not used by us for any other purposes.
 Sometimes location data is aggregated and anonymised across all users to help public bodies make decisions such as working out whether a pedestrianised bridge is being used, or which parks are being used most in a city.

 Why is there an age restriction of 14 for using the BetterPoints app?